kragen/derctuo/spark-gap-logic.md

 *****

-DTIC document 633669 from 1991, "Hydrogen spark gap for high repetition rates", reports 10-μs recovery times to 17% for a 1.4 MPa 2.5-mm "unblown" hydrogen spark gap and 100-μs to 42%, about an order of magnitude faster than air; this is attributed to hydrogen's high thermal diffusivity.
-That is, by "undervolting" the gap to 17% of its normal breakdown voltage (some 120kV), they can trigger discharges at 100-kHz rates, or 10 kHz at 42% of its normal breakdown voltage.
+DTIC document 633669 from 1991, “Hydrogen spark gap for high repetition rates”, reports 10-μs recovery times to 17% for a 1.4 MPa 2.5-mm “unblown” hydrogen spark gap and 100-μs to 42%, about an order of magnitude faster than air; this is attributed to hydrogen’s high thermal diffusivity.
+That is, by “undervolting” the gap to 17% of its normal breakdown voltage (some 120kV), they can trigger discharges at 100-kHz rates, or 10 kHz at 42% of its normal breakdown voltage.
-Recovery to 90% takes about 1 ms for hydrogen and 10 ms for air, "dominated by the cooling time of the hot channel" rather than its deionization.
+Recovery to 90% takes about 1 ms for hydrogen and 10 ms for air, “dominated by the cooling time of the hot channel” rather than its deionization.
 It also points out that narrower gaps permit closer gas contact to metal surfaces, thus cooling the gas more rapidly, as well as lower inductance and resistance, and that the gas requires some time to recover its density after being rarefied by thermal expansion.
-They were working with three-electrode trigatron-type devices and report that "the recovery time varied little from millijoules to kilojoules of transferred energy", though it would be unsurprising if the picojoules I contemplate above did result in significant variation.
+They were working with three-electrode trigatron-type devices and report that “the recovery time varied little from millijoules to kilojoules of transferred energy”, though it would be unsurprising if the picojoules I contemplate above did result in significant variation.
 (Hopefully the smaller energies would also result in longer electrode life than the hundreds of shots at which they reported substantial electrode wear.)

-Above I haven't considered inductance, but of course at high enough speeds at a given length scale, inductive impedance will dominate resistance.
+Above I haven’t considered inductance, but of course at high enough speeds at a given length scale, inductive impedance will dominate resistance.
 Decreasing the length scale also helps with this.

-The related DTIC document A636361, "A laser-triggered mini-Marx for low-jitter, high-voltage applications", describes an interesting way of triggering spark gaps with ±700-ps 2σ jitter — by using ultraviolet light to ionize SF₆ in the spark gap (in this case by a frequency-quadrupled Q-switched Nd:YAG laser) it is possible to ignite
+The related DTIC document A636361, “A laser-triggered mini-Marx for low-jitter, high-voltage applications”, describes an interesting way of triggering spark gaps with ±700-ps 2σ jitter — by using ultraviolet light to ionize SF₆ in the spark gap (in this case by a frequency-quadrupled Q-switched Nd:YAG laser) it is possible to ignite